 Guarantees can be either direct or indirect:

-A direct guarantee – occurs when a bank is instructed to issue a guarantee by its account holder, in favour of the beneficiary.
+A direct guarantee – when a bank is instructed to issue a guarantee by its account holder, in favour of the beneficiary.
+A direct guarantee is when a bank is instructed to issue a bank guarantee by its account holder in favour of the beneficiary.

-An indirect guarantee – an indirect guarantee occurs when a second bank is asked to issue a guarantee in return for a counter guarantee.
+An indirect guarantee – is when a second bank is asked to issue a guarantee in return for a counter guarantee.
 In case the second bank suffers losses in the event of claim against the guarantee, the issuing bank indemnifies any losses the second bank suffers.

-The bank's guarantee to pay may be subject to conditions which stipulate that bank would be obligated to pay the beneficiary the a fixed promised amount on behalf of its client if the conditions are fulfilled.
+The bank's guarantee to pay may be subject to conditions which stipulate that the bank shall be obligated to pay the beneficiary the a fixed promised amount on behalf of its client if the conditions are fulfilled.